 To solve this problem, put a nightstand or small table on both sides of the bed.
 Add lamps to each table that are tall enough to reach from the bed.
 Matching lamps will help tie together mismatched tables or bedroom furniture.
 No room for a table and lamp on both sides?
 Keep a clip-on reading light handy near the bed.

-With tables and lighting taken care of, give your guests options for organization so they don’t have to live out of their suitcase or keep their things on the floor.
+With tables and lighting are taken care of, give your guests options for organization so they don’t have to live out of their suitcase or keep their things on the floor.
 Put out a luggage rack, make space in the closet for hanging clothes, and add decorative but functional hooks to a wall or the back of the door to hang jackets, purses, or wet towels after a hot shower.

 Finally, guests always come with one important little electronic: their cell phone.
-If you don’t have an outlet within easy reach of the bed, add an extension cord so they don’t have to crawl half under the
+If you don’t have an outlet within easy reach of the bed, add an extension cord so they don’t have to crawl half under the bed to reach one.

 Finish it off with Creature Comforts